Supplying appropriate, optimal raw nutrition when feeding a puppy is important to their growth. Puppies should be fed balanced meals at each feeding.

 Traditional Prey Model Raw (PMR) is not the best choice for raw feeding puppies.

-Sure, wild pups eat whole prey in the wild, but we also know they eat plants, fish, & dirt too, and they wouldn’t do that if they didn’t instinctively know their body needs it.
+Sure, pups eat whole prey in the wild, but we also know they eat plants, fish, & dirt too, and they wouldn’t do that if they didn’t instinctively know their body needs it.
 There is an element of integration that is important to help occur when feeding your puppy a raw diet.
 You want to first make sure that your puppy is getting optimal nutrition and second, emulate the ancestral diet to a certain extent.

 Nutritional Values + Tools